gggraph/86adventure/README.md

 ## About the demo

 The demo includes a boot screen, a [sprite editor](#Sprite-Editor), a [map editor](#Level-Editor) and a basic [game engine](#Play) (collision detection, physics... etc.)

-Use +/- to navigate between sprites.
+* Use +/- to navigate between sprites.
-Left click to change tile or right click to remove tile.
+* Left click to change tile or right click to remove tile.
-Press space to set starting position of character on the map.
+* Press space to set starting position of character on the map.
-Arrow to move.
-Z to jump.
-X to use dash when ready.
+* Arrow to move.
+* Z to jump.
+* X to use dash when ready.
 Up/down arrow to climb plants.
+* Escape to quit play mode or sprite editing.

 ## How to build